phil-mansfield/symphony/docs/source/symlib_documentation.rst

 Datatypes
 ---------

 ``symlib`` halo data is generally returned as a numpy `structured array <https://numpy.org/doc/stable/user/basics.rec.html>`_, which allows for fields to be accessesed and subselected easily.
-See the :doc:`Data Analysis Tutorial <getting_started>` page for usage examples.
+See the :doc:`Working with Subhalos <working_with_subhalos>` page for usage examples.

 .. data:: symlib.SUBHALO_DTYPE